With hits now scarce, no-hitters on the rise - WTMJ

 Even so, this season has been a bit extreme.

-Spencer Turnbull’s gem Tuesday night was the major leagues’ fifth no-hitter this year, and 2021 is on pace to obliterate the modern record of seven no-hitters in a season.
-Cleveland and Seattle have already been no-hit twice each, and of the 20 complete games that have been pitched this season, a quarter of them have been no-hitters.
+Yankees right-hander Corey Kluber pitched the majors’ sixth no-hitter Wednesday against the Rangers, just a night after Spencer Turnbull’s gem, and 2021 is on pace to obliterate the modern record of seven no-hitters in a season.
+Cleveland, Seattle and Texas have already been no-hit twice, and of the 21 complete games that have been pitched this season, more than a quarter of them have been no-hitters.

+“It’s definitely getting harder to hit.
+The pitchers are only getting better and I think their plan of attack against hitters are getting better,” Oakland Athletics third baseman Matt Chapman said Wednesday.
+“The shifts play a big part in that as well.
+It seems like there’s not many hits out there.
+The way guys pitch, there’s a lot of power arms and guys have high spin rates and they don’t leave the ball over the middle of plate very often.”

-Of the five pitchers who have thrown one, only two have been All-Stars — John Means in 2019 and Wade Miley back in 2012.
+Of the six pitchers who have thrown one, only three have been All-Stars — Kluber three times, John Means in 2019 and Wade Miley back in 2012.
 It’s enough to make these no-hitters feel almost … routine?

-“I think it’s still really hard,” said Texas manager Chris Woodward, who was on the losing end when Joe Musgrove threw the first no-hitter in San Diego Padres history last month.
+“I think it’s still really hard,” said Texas manager Chris Woodward, who was on the losing end when Joe Musgrove threw the first no-hitter in San Diego Padres history last month then again Wednesday.
 “It’s one of the hardest things to do in sports.
 Any time it’s happening, any game I’m watching … if a guy has a no-hitter through four, I’m always kind of like intrigued.”

-It’s hard to separate all these no-hitters from the context of what baseball looks like in 2021.
-Entering Wednesday, there was an average of 7.83 hits per team in a game.
-Only one season has ended with a lower figure, in 1908, during the dead ball era.
-The other seasons when hits were the scarcest were 1968, remembered as the Year of the Pitcherm, and dead ball seasons of 1909 and 1907.

 Remarkably, there wasn’t a single no-hitter in 1909 and only two in 1907.
 But there were six in 1908 and five in 1968.